All Episodes

 And a woman needs that college education.

-Otherwise they get passed over.
+Otherwise, they get passed over.

 I've seen it happen many times.

-You know, you know what I'm tempted to say, women can start on the couch and work their way up.
+Women can start on the couch and work their way up.

-Uh uh because men just naturally have uh uh a leg up when it comes to promotion and so forth.
+And it dovetails with the notion that it's still a disadvantage to be a woman out there because men just naturally have a leg up when it comes to promotion and so forth.

 But you know, I have a little different take on it now.

-I I'm not denying that what you say has been institutionally true, but I don't think it's as universally institutionally true as it is today.
+I'm not denying that what you say has been institutionally true, but I don't think it's as universally institutionally true as it is today.

-I think women, In fact, and I'm being dead serious about this, have far many more options in corporate America than men will ever hope to have.
+I think women, in fact, and I'm being dead serious about this, have far many more options in corporate America than men will ever hope to have.

 For example, a woman can come out of college, she can get the job.